 Through the years, she has whipped up some fabulous recipes for pasta with vegetables!
 And, for a healthier twist, try adding multi grain pasta, whole grain pasta, or even gluten-free pastas with this recipe.

 If you are planning to make this pasta dish for small children and babies (ages 6 and under), omit the red pepper flakes.

 Here’s a great tip:

-dish with the remaining peas the very next day!!
+When you make our favorite side of sweet baby peas for dinner, and you have extra leftover, you can easily whip up this pasta piselli dish with the remaining peas the very next day!!
 You will have to adjust the amount of water, depending on how much peas you have leftover.
-It is one-pan pasta dish for those busy nights, making clean up even easier!
+This is a One-Pot pasta dish for those busy nights when you need one and helps make clean up even easier!

 Pasta with Baby Peas

 Pasta with Baby Peas is a simple recipe that is very flavorful, easy to make and made in One Pot!
 Perfect meal for busy nights and one your family will love!